 We assumed (incorrectly) that 40 years of driving experience a DM license which in Ontario means a manual truck driving and motorcycle designation we would be just fine and would fall under the “exceptions” category apparently not.

-Oh and by the way, the only provinces that can exchange the license are Ontario, Manitoba, Saskatchewan, Newfoundland, B.C, and Alberta.
-If you are American and wish to exchange your US driver license to an Irish one here are the new rules.
+Oh, and by the way, the only provinces that can exchange the license are Ontario, Manitoba, Saskatchewan, Newfoundland, B.C, and Alberta.
+If you are American and wish to exchange your US driver license for an Irish one here are the new rules.

 At the license exchange, we ran into the problem that they read the “rules ” and assumed that since his license was a DM they couldn’t exchange it.
 Because the rules say they can only exchange a G license for an Irish automatic license.

 We assured them that the licensing office had said it was not a problem and we convinced them to send in the paperwork as they would process it and they shouldn’t worry about it.
 Fortunately, they did and he then received his Irish license for driving an automatic car.

 Exchanging an American Driver’s license for an Irish License

 1. You can drive on your US license for 12 months (or your Canadian one no matter what Province)

 2. During this time you should apply for a beginner’s Irish permit at a cost of an Application fee of €35.00.

 3. Book yourself six driving lessons Approved Driving Instructor (ADI) Only instructors approved by the RSA can deliver the reduced Essential Driver Training programme.